Do you spend every family outing managing misbehaving kids? Learn what to do when kids don’t listen in public so you can enjoy your time together.

 It’s not enough to tell our kids, “Don’t do that.”
 We also need to let them know explicitly how they should behave.

-By the way, want to know the ONE effective word to get kids to listen?
-Download my FREE handout and worksheet to find out!
-Get it below:
+Do you struggle with getting your kids to listen?
+Learn the ONE effective word to get them to listen and follow instructions.
+Download my FREE handout and worksheet below:

 Kids might keep misbehaving because we don’t enforce the consequences we said we would.
 As difficult as it is to leave the library, we need to do so if they continue to yell and misbehave.